vinaytaragi/Namdu1Radio/README.md

    @python /home/pi/Documents/Namdu1Radio/MultiCat_Radio.py &

 # Python Files info
-  mountdrive.py -> Is used for mounting the google drive automatically on boot FileUpld2Gdrive.py -> Is used to upload a file to localserver/google drive/pendrive on boot MultiCat_Radio.py -> Is used to record,play the radio for different categories.
+  mountdrive.py -> Is used for mounting the google drive automatically on boot.

+  FileUpld2Gdrive.py -> Is used to upload a file to localserver/google drive/pendrive on boot.

+  MultiCat_Radio.py -> Is used to record,play the radio for different categories.
 Currently we are supoorting recording of 9 different categories.
 This pyhton file called   automatically on boot.

 Please refer the "Namdu1radio_HSD.doc" for more detailed info.